Sub-nanometer 3D morphometric precision of polarisation-resolved wide-field optical extinction microscopy determines the roundness of individual gold nanospheres: Results and Discussion

 \subsection{Statistical Distributions of \siexl\ and \alam}

 We first introduce relevant quantities used in the statistical description of the optical measurements.
 For each NP, \Eq{eq:sinfit} is fitted to the $\siexl(\gamp)$ measured for linear polarisation, determining its parameters $\sigma$, $\alpha$, and $\gamma$.
-Their standard errors $\hat{\sigma}$, $\hat{\alpha}$, and $\hat{\gamma}$ are determined using a Monte Carlo simulation where we add random Gaussian noise to the measured data, matching the experimentally determined noise, as detailed in \Onlinecite{PayneNS20} and \Sec{SM-sec:optnoise}.
+Their standard errors $\hat{\sigma}$, $\hat{\alpha}$, and $\hat{\gamma}$ are determined using a Monte Carlo simulation where we add random Gaussian noise to the measured data, matching the experimentally determined noise, as detailed in \Onlinecite{PayneNS20} and \Sec{sec:optnoise}.

 Given a set of $N$ NPs, numbered by the index, $i$, we identify the fit parameters using the subscript $\Lambda,i$, and define the sample-wide mean of $\sigma_{\Lambda,\,i}$ to be $\siexml = \frac{1}{N}\sum_{i=1}^N \sigma_{\Lambda,\,i}$, and the associated standard deviation $\siexsl$.
 Equivalent quantities are defined for the other two parameters.
 Correcting for the measurement noise, the standard deviation $\siexsrl=\sqrt{\siexsl^2-\frac{1}{N}\sum_{i=1}^N \hat{\sigma}_{\mathrm{\Lambda},i}^2}$ represents the distribution of NP cross-sections originating from their sizes and shapes only.
-For the relative amplitude parameter the measurement error $\hat{\alpha}_{\Lambda,i}$ varies strongly depending on the parameter values, so that we refrain from such a correction and directly use $\ais\Lambda = \aisl$.
+For the relative amplitude parameter, the measurement error $\hat{\alpha}_{\Lambda,i}$ varies strongly depending on the parameter values, so that we refrain from such a correction and directly use $\ais\Lambda = \aisl$.

-The UGNS are highly uniform in size and shape as previously measured by HAADF--STEM.\cite{PayneJCP21} Specifically, we considered the volume-equivalent diameter \DV\, and the in-plane ratio \brat\ of the short, $b$, to long, $a$, semi-axes, and found distributions characterised by mean and standard deviation values of $(\pmdv\,\pm\,\psdv) = (27.94\,\pm\,1.53)$\,nm and $(\pmba\,\pm\,\psba) = (0.977\,\pm\,0.024)$ respectively.
-The volume-equivalent diameter is given by $\DV=2\sqrt[3]{a b c}$, and for TEM data we assumed $b=c$, as we can only see the two in-plane sizes.
+The UGNS are highly uniform in size and shape as previously measured by HAADF--STEM.\cite{PayneJCP21} Specifically, we considered the projected diameter \DP\ and the PAR using the shorter, $b'$, to longer, $a'$, semi-axes observed in plan-view STEM, and found distributions characterised by mean and standard deviation values of $(\DPb\,\pm\,\DPh) = (28.04\,\pm\,1.54)$\,nm for the diameter and $0.977\,\pm\,0.024$ for the PAR.
+The median $M\{.\}$ over the $N$ NPs analyzed is found to be $M\{\DP\} = 27.75\,\nm$ and $M\{\mathrm{PAR}\}=0.985$.
 From this prior knowledge, we can expect for our optical measurements: (1) a narrow distribution of both \siexl\ and \alam, (2) a small in-plane asymmetry $\aiml \ll 1$ for all $\Lambda$ where $\siexml\gg\siexsb$, (3) \siexml\ to be close to the theoretically predicted value for a GNS of the expected size.